Writing Tutor By Meagan Phelan, Writing Tutoring Instructor, Prepped & Polished, LLC

 When I was 15, my parents took me to tour JLG—the leading manufacturer of lift equipment in the United States.
 I remember walking through warehouses full of tall yellow and orange cranes, trying to comprehend the relevance of the experience.
 Did Mom and Dad think I’d be a lift operator one day?

-That same year, my parents took me to tour the Pfaltzgraff (a ceramic company), Harley Davidson (the motor cycle manufacturer), and Merrill Lynch (a prominent bank).
+That same year, my parents took me to tour the Pfaltzgraff (a ceramic company), Harley Davidson (the motorcycle manufacturer), and Merrill Lynch (a prominent bank).

-Between my fifteenth year and the time I went to college, I got internships at the local hospital (in the radiology department), at the courthouse (working in public records) and with my dentist (I’ll never forget watching him make a gold tooth).
+Between my fifteenth year and the time I went to college, I got internships at the local hospital (in the radiology department), at the courthouse (working in public records), and with my dentist (I’ll never forget watching him make a gold tooth).

 To me, each of these experiences was unique; I couldn’t quite decipher the connection my parents wanted me to make.
 Furthermore, I never thought to myself, “I definitely want to pursue this career.”